 Night time on South Dublin Community Radio

 An interesting aspect of this recording is the frequency, as 102.7 had been used by Chris Cary’s KISS FM up to the Radio Nova raids of May 1983.
-KISS would return to 102.7 on the 30th of September.
+KISS would return to 102.7 on 30th of September.
 South Dublin Community Radio shifted to 102 MHz but moved down the band to around 91 because of ongoing jamming by RTÉ of Nova frequencies.
-When RTÉ began broadcasting Radio 2 from the Three Rock transmitter on 90.7 in 1984, that was the beginning of the end of South Dublin Community Radio and it seems to have closed by the autumn of that year.
+When RTÉ began broadcasting Radio 2 from the Three Rock transmitter on 90.7 in 1984, that was the beginning of the end of South Dublin Community Radio and it seems to have closed by the end of that year.
 Many of the same people got involved in the popular 1990s pirate DLR 106 which broadcast from the same address in Dún Laoghaire.
 Thanks to all those who provided additional background information to us.

 This recording is from the Skywave Tapes Collection.
 Skywave Radio International broadcast a shortwave station in the 1980s from Baldoyle in northeast Dublin.